prateeksingamsetty/Simplii/README.md

 ## Link to Demonstration Video of the Project:
 https://youtu.be/GecaW1x1y8k

-# SIMPLII
+# SIMPLII 4.0

-<h3>Having trouble in keeping track of your daily tasks and managing them? </h3>
+<h3>Are you trying to manage tasks?
+Simplii keep track of them, with all new Simplii 4.0!!! </h3>

 Introducing to Simplii- an online task tracker that will assist you in keeping track of all your day-to-day activity so that you can manage your work efficiently.
 Task-tracking can be a tardy process and we have fixed this pain with the help of Simplii.
-Organize your work, track time, and update the status of your tasks simply with our easy-to-use application.
+Organize your work, track time, and update the status of your tasks, get reminders and keep yourself on track **simplii** with our easy-to-use application.

 <p align="center">
 <img width="614" alt="Screen Shot 2021-12-03 at 10 11 02 PM" src="https://user-images.githubusercontent.com/89509351/144695927-bf2e2524-5723-46d2-a946-4aab3bc6931e.png">